isabelxklee/html-workshop/README.md

 * Create a header element that persists throughout the whole app.
   * How does this affect the padding that we previously added to the `body` element?
 * Style a button and create a hover state and disabled state for it.
-* Create a colored background with a rounded border radius that has a list of artists on top it.
+* Create a colored background with a rounded border radius on the `/artists` page.
+Create an unordered list with the artists' names on top of this colored background.